 What Are Adaptogens?
 A Complete Guide to Anti-Stress Plants

 But what are those adaptogenic benefits?
-Where do they come from?
-And how, exactly, do adaptogens work?
+Are they even real or are we getting into some new-age hoo ha?
+And if they are legit, how, exactly, do adaptogens work?
 As a healthy alternative to energy drinks and coffee, MTE harnesses the power of adaptogens in our formula to promote stress resilience and more.
-We know a thing or two about them.
-So let’s get into it!
+After several years of obsessive research, collaborating with food scientists and nutritionists, and endless product testing,we know a thing or two about them.

 Understanding Adaptogens